 To further eliminate lingering urine smell, try the following odor absorption techniques:

-Activated Charcoal: Place activated charcoal briquettes or odor-absorbing bags near the car seat.
+• Activated Charcoal: Place started charcoal briquettes or odor-absorbing bags near the car seat.
 Activated charcoal has excellent odor-absorbing properties and can help eliminate urine smell over time.

 Method 4: Removing an Old Stain